EGA-archive/EGA-auth/README.md

 * `session` is used whenever a user passes the authentication step and is about the log onto the service (in our case: sshd).
 When a session is open, we refresh the last access date of the user and chroot the user into its home directory.
+We also set the umask.

-The configuration settings are in `/etc/ega/auth.conf`.
+  If you use openssh to start a remote session, it already can chroot the user in its own directory, so you can skip the PAM session setting.